huangy22/Insight-fansite-analytics-challenge/README.md

 # Getting Started
-Insight-fansite-analytics is running on Python 2.7 without any additional libraries.
+The code of Insight-fansite-analytics is running on Python 2.7 without any additional libraries.
 This project is designed for a NASA fan website that generates a large amount of Internet traffic data.
 This code allows the users to dive into the log file and perform a large variety of statistical and security analysis.

 To get started, you first need to download the input file from [here](https://drive.google.com/file/d/0B7-XWjN4ezogbUh6bUl1cV82Tnc/view) and put it in the `log_input/` directory.
 By running the command: